alexandrucancescu/node-vlc-client/README.md

 ![Travis (.org)](https://img.shields.io/travis/alexandrucancescu/node-vlc-client?logo=travis-ci&logoColor=ffd700&style=for-the-badge)

 An intuitive library to control VLC with simple function calls using VLC's own HTTP interface, written in typescript.
+Covers almost all of VLC's functions that can be controlled with the HTTP interface

 ## Features